For, “All flesh is like grass, And all its glory like the flower of grass. The grass withers,

 And the flower falls off, But the word of the Lord endures forever.”
 1 Peter 1:24-25

 Utter shock and disbelief grasped the hearts of the world.
-How and why...infiltrated the minds of many people yesterday and even now today!
+How and why...infiltrated the hearts and minds of many people yesterday as well as today!
 It’s unfathomable!
 Some people come along and accomplish great feats that make them seem bigger than life itself, but then life demonstrates its unpredictability and ultimate control!
 Moments like these are never easy as they began to call into question our very own existence and mortality.
-How much time do we have left?
+The question begs to be answered by us all, how much time do we have left?

 But even amid tragedy, there is still hope!
 The second part of that verse, 1 Peter 1:25 says, “But the word of the Lord endures forever.”
 Despite the unpredictability of life, God has left us his word, which has the power to encourage us, sustain us, correct us, and comforts us even in the most darkest days of our lives.
 Matthew 24:35 says, “Heaven and earth will pass away, but my words will never pass away.”

 Our hearts and prayers go out to the Bryant, Altobelli, Chester, Mauser, and Zobayan families during this horrific loss.
 We may never understand why things happen in life, but we can be grateful that we have the word of God to get us through it.
 In the days, months, and years to come, may the word of the Lord embrace us all as we travel down the road of this life, which is so unpredictable?